Oak Scarification Trials using Good Neighbor Authority (USFS/WDNR)

 Summary / lessons learned / additional thoughts

 Comments from the equipment operators included suggestions to remove some of the standard fire dozer equipment prior to scarification operations.
-With the root rake and Salmon blade, removal of the fire plow would improve overall maneuverability within the stand.
-Removal of fire curtain would improve visibility for the operator.
+With the root rake and salmon blade, removal of the fire plow would improve overall maneuverability within the stand.
+Removal of the fire curtain would improve visibility for the operator.